-It is quite easy to verify that a simple extension of Lemma 3 still holds to bound the space of this new algorithm.
-Alas, the last step of the algorithm for greedy list-coloring of H from lists L(v) of $v \in V$ no longer works as before.
-For instance, suppose G was a $(\Delta + 1)$ -clique.
-By the time we get to color the last vertex of the clique, all of its $\Delta$ neighbors should have necessarily been colored with distinct colors (or the algorithm may have failed already).
-But since we only have $(\Delta + 1)$ colors to begin with, this leaves out just a single good color for v; the probability that this color is chosen in L(v) is then only $\Theta(\log n/\Delta)$ and thus with probability 1 - o(1) the algorithm has to output FAIL.
+It is easy to see that the proof of Lemma 6 no longer holds here: by the time we get to color the last vertex of the clique, all of its Δ neighbors should have necessarily been colored with distinct colors (or the algorithm may have failed already).
+But since we only have $(\Delta + 1)$ colors to begin with, this leaves out just a single good color for v; the probability that this color is chosen in L(v) is then only $\Theta(\log n/\Delta)$ and thus with probability 1 - o(1), there is no color available to v.